ibm-cloud-docs/EventStreams/schema_registry.md

 You can generate the data to be imported using the Apicurio registry [exportConfluent](https://github.com/Apicurio/apicurio-registry/tree/main/utils/exportConfluent){: external} utility, which exports data from a Confluent schema registry.

-If the {{site.data.keyword.messagehub}} Schema Registry already has a entry with the same global ID as an artifact version that is being imported, the import operation fails and you are prompted to remove the artifact version if you want to continue.
+If the {{site.data.keyword.messagehub}} Schema Registry already has an entry with the same global ID as an artifact version that is being imported, the import operation fails and you are prompted to remove the artifact version if you want to continue.

 ## Schema Registry REST endpoints
 {: #schema_registry_rest_endpoints}